ray-project/ray/doc/source/serve/http-guide.md

 # HTTP Handling

-This section should help you understand how to:
+This section helps you understand how to:
 - send HTTP requests to Serve deployments
 - use Ray Serve to integrate with FastAPI
 - use customized HTTP Adapters